tsolucio/coreBOSwsDevelopment/README.md

 **NOTE:** This is a **potentially very dangerous application** to have available publically.
 With very little information anybody can access your data and even write scripts directly into your server (!).
 This is a **developer's** tool, it should not be deployed on any production server.

-For complete details on webservice development access or wiki at: http://corebos.org/documentation/doku.php?id=en:devel:corebosws
+For complete details on webservice development [access or wiki](http://corebos.org/documentation/doku.php?id=en:devel:corebosws)

 **Follow us**